Healthdirect Free Australian health advice you can count on.

 What are the symptoms of irritable bowel syndrome?

-Some key symptoms of IBS include:
+Some key symptoms of IBS are:

 What causes irritable bowel syndrome?

-Your IBS symptoms might have started after an infection such as gastroenteritis (‘gastro’).
-Other triggers include a period of increased stress, or taking a medicine.
-Some antibiotics, antacids and pain medicines can affect your symptoms.
+Your IBS symptoms might have started after an infection such as gastroenteritis ('gastro').

 When should I see my doctor?

-If you have IBS you should see your doctor if:
+If you have IBS, you should see your doctor if:

-• you are concerned about your symptoms, and if they are severe or ongoing
+• you are concerned about your symptoms

-• you have unexplained or unintentional weight loss
+• you have unexplained weight loss

 • you have a fever or severe diarrhoea